🌴 Serving All 58 California Counties | Statewide DIY Delivery | One-Day Professional Installations Available

 Why bathroom safety matters in California

-Falls are a leading cause of injury for older adults, and the risk increases with age.
-For many families, the bathtub becomes the most stressful room in the house because it combines water, slippery surfaces, and awkward movement.
+Falls are the leading cause of injury for older adults, and risk increases with age.
+For many families, the bathtub becomes the most stressful room in the house — because it combines water, slippery surfaces, and awkward movement.

-Local help tip: If you are exploring support services, California’s “Find Services in My County” tool helps connect you to Area Agencies on Aging by county. :contentReference[oaicite:2]{index=2} It is a helpful first step when you want vetted local guidance.
+Local help tip: California's "Find Services in My County" tool helps connect you to Area Agencies on Aging by county — a helpful first step when you want vetted local guidance.

 How to choose a walk in tub that actually fits your needs.

 It is easy to get lost in feature lists.
 Instead, start with your daily reality: how you move, where you feel unsteady, and what would make bathing feel calmer.
-Then, match the tub to that.
+Then match the tub to that reality.
 When you choose based on function, you avoid paying for the wrong extras.

 Step 1: Decide what "safe" means for you